maliknyc/karmagambler.github.io/content/posts/post-5/index.md

 ## Multiple Simulations

 To obtain statistically significant results, the simulation should be executed \( N \) times, from \( i=1 \) to \( N \), each being independent betting sequences with the same parameters.
 We can establish a counter variable, \( C_{\text{ruin}} \), that increments by one each time a simulation results in bankruptcy to track the number of simulations that terminate before reaching \( T \) bets.
-Table 4 includes some aggregate statistics we can compute.
+Let's look at some aggregate statistics we can compute.

 - **\( P_{\text{ruin}} \)**: The likelihood of a bettor reaching bankruptcy under the given bet, betting strategy, and risk preferences.
     \(